 If the pedestrian does not have automobile insurance and does not live in a household with a family member who has uninsured/underinsured coverage, then the pedestrian can recover from the Maryland Automobile Insurance Fund's (MAIF) Unsatisfied Claim and Judgment (UCJ) division.
 MAIF may be responsible for paying up to $30,000 for pedestrian accidents where the negligent driver is uninsured or cannot be located.Miller & Zois Recent Verdicts and Settlements in Pedestrian Accident Cases

 Pedestrian accidents are among the most serious motor tort accident cases we have, along with truck accident cases.
-The makeup 9% of auto tort cases and probably an even larger percentage of Miller & Zois' cases.
+The make up of 9% of auto tort cases and probably an even larger percentage of Miller & Zois' cases.

 Below are Maryland settlements and verdicts in pedestrian accident cases.
 Many of these are death cases which are not uncommon: 23% of vehicular accident cases are wrongful death claims.

-These verdicts and settlement payouts are presented to give you a better idea of the value of pedestrian accident cases.
+These Maryland verdicts and settlement payouts are presented to give you a better idea of the value of pedestrian accident cases.
 But, we have to be honest about the limitations of this kind of data.
 There are too many variables to compare one case to another to assume that if the cases are similar, they have a similar value.
 One case just cannot predict another.